Latest posts by Wally David (see all)

 This change is bound to impact the potential retirement age of Australians going forward.
 For most, the Age Pension remains a key part of any retirement plan, even when you have superannuation and other investments.
 Regardless if you are only entitled to a few dollars in Age Pension, you still qualify for the extra benefits such as discounts on prescriptions, council rates and some other household bills.

-Approximately 80% of Australians who have reached Age Pension age receive a full or part Age Pension.
-As it currently stands, some couples who hold in excess of $1 million in assets on top of their family home are still eligible for a part Age Pension.
+Around 77 per cent of Australians over the age of 65 receive some income support from the government.
+As it currently stands, some couples who hold in excess of $1 million in assets on top of their family home, are still eligible for a part Age Pension.